 Onshore wind is now a mature segment, recognised as a reliable and competitive source of energy.
 Technical progress is driving the development of increasingly efficient equipment and lowering production costs.
 The cost of onshore wind turbines has, for example, been cut by 40% since 2010.
-At the same time, wind capacity worldwide increased nearly tenfold between 2004 and 2016 from 48 GW to 467 GW at the end of 2016 (source: management report).
+At the same time, wind capacity worldwide increased nearly tenfold between 2004 and 2016 from 48 GW to 467 GW at the end of 2016 (source: Ren21 report).

 A key player in Europe and North America

 Since 2001 EDF Renewables has steadily expanded in these two geographical areas.

 Ensemble Eolien Catalan (96 MW) – France (Languedoc-Roussillon-Midi-Pyrénées)

 The largest EDF Renewables wind farm in France.
 It is equipped with “stealth blade” technology, the world’s first solution supporting the coexistence of wind turbines and weather radar.

 Fallago Rig wind farm (144 MW) – United Kingdom (Scotland)

 In North America

 Roosevelt wind farm (250 MW) – United States (New Mexico)

 Rivière du Moulin wind farm (300 MW) – Canada (Quebec)